gosvig123/hacuna/Readme.md

 ## Production

 When you're prepared for deployment, use the `start` script.
-This will run your compiled TypeScript code in production mode:

 ```bash
 $ yarn start